christinali1017/Algorithm/README.md

 We can also use combination to solve this problem.
 We need to walk m+n-2 steps. m-1 steps down and n-1 steps right.

+Thus we can select (m -1) from (m + n - 2) steps.

-**Note that the numbers will because really big after a few steps.
+**Note that the numbers will become really big after a few steps.
 Remember to use double or big integers.**

 ```java